 Filing Chapter 13 debt consolidation could save your home!
 Chapter 13 may allow you to catch up back house payments through a Chapter 13 repayment plan and still keep your home!
 Chapter 13 allows you to put the amount you are behind on your mortgage in the repayment plan, while making all future house payments in full and on time.
 If you are facing foreclosure, behind on your mortgage payments and worried about losing your home, call the Montgomery, Selma, and Central Alabama bankruptcy lawyers at The Sellers Law Firm.
 The longer that you wait the more you incur foreclosure fees by the lender.
 Do not wait until your home has been taken!
 We cannot reclaim your home from the lender after the foreclosure sale.
 At The Sellers Law Firm, we have helped thousands of individuals and families statewide save their homes, their cars and their hard earned wages.
-Having a Montgomery bankruptcy lawyer who knows how to protect you and your property is vital.
+Having an experienced bankruptcy lawyer who knows how to protect you and your property is vital.
 We consider saving homes to be one of the highlights of what we do.
 Protecting where a family lives and where children are raised is simply why some of us represent people in bankruptcy.

 The Sellers Law Firm is designated a debt relief agency by an Act of Congress and the President of the United States.
 We have proudly assisted people seeking relief under the U.S. Bankruptcy Code for four decades.